Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Experimentation

 \subsubsection{Achieving fairness of comparison}

-Many precautions have been taken to provide a fair comparison between the different architectures.
+Many steps have been taken to ensure a fair comparison between the different architectures, since they have different degrees of computational power and maturity: x86-64 and ARM-v8 platforms are server-grade machines, while RISC-V is still a young and experimental embedded-like platform (even if some more HPC-oriented prototypes are being actively developed, such as the Ventana processors).
 First of all, the number of cores available to each machine has been taken into account; since the least powerful platform from this point of view is SiFive RISC-V (4 cores per node), we capped all the processes in the Intel and Ampere experiments consequently, so that precisely 4 cores would be assigned to each of them: this is done through the \texttt{taskset} command.

 The maximum number of computational nodes available on the Monte Cimone computational system was 8, so we calibrated our experiments on a federation of a maximum of 8 workers.
 Since the number of Intel and Ampere servers is limited to 4, we place two nodes per server when running 8 node configurations.
 In such cases, we take care to place the node threads in different areas of the processors and near the memory banks to limit the interference between them as much as possible.